Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-8-changes.md

 This page details the main changes in the 8.0.0 update, and how to deal with them.
 Note that the rest of the documentation is not updated yet, we thank you for your patience.

-*This update is still in alpha, some breaking changes may still occur.*

 ## World, Level, and LevelData

 **Summary: `World` is now called `Level`. `LevelProperties` is now called `LevelData`**